mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 boards get reviewed by, you know, somebody else inside the iOS team.
 And maybe it would be like multiple people, like over a time span.
 And so that's how we do it.
-I think like the beauty of this is kind of like that you have a lot of collaboration and you also have like a lot of insights input coming from other people that are maybe not fully into like the, the problem space that you're solving.
+I think like the beauty of this is kind of like that you have a lot of collaboration and you also have like a lot of insights and input coming from other people that are maybe not fully into like the, the problem space that you're solving.
 And it also means that a lot of more people who actually know the code base